na-na-hi/renget/archive/6wfys.md

 *Note regarding the "Toddocaust", or "Analversary Edition" (Version 1.6x)*

-This guide is currently targeting game version 1.6.640.
-Almost everything works as intended.
-I have not tested or checked this list for GOG compatibility.
+While this guide currently targets version 1.6.640, the majority of mods have been updated for .1170 or remained compatible through use of Address Library.
+The main issues with post .640 game versions are that Backported Extended ESL Support is required to load new plugins if you have not updated, and some interface menus and controlmap files require updating for new versions.

-The author formerly recommended [Downgrading from 1.6.640.](https://www.nexusmods.com/skyrimspecialedition/mods/57618) Most mods originally included in this list have either been updated to this version or feature complete alternatives have been made since AE was released.
-I will be marking essential (imo) SKSE mods that have yet to be replaced with **Æ**, and SKSE mods that have been made compatible with *all* versions with **NG**. [github page for the curious.](https://github.com/CharmedBaryon/CommonLibSSE-NG) Keep in mind that many of these mods will have FOMOD installers or separate downloads for SE or AE.
+I will be marking known outdated SKSE mods with **Æ**, and SKSE mods that have been made compatible with *all* versions with **NG**. [github page for the curious.](https://github.com/CharmedBaryon/CommonLibSSE-NG) Keep in mind that many of these mods will have FOMOD installers or separate downloads for SE or AE.

-Regarding 1.6.1130: Unless you were somehow dead set on paying for mods, downgrade to 1.6.640.

 SKSE will throw an error if it detects an incompatible version of a SKSE mod and will provide the .dll name.
 Use this to troubleshoot any versioning issues.